cassmastern/lers-sandbox/docs/gloss_cloud_devops_AWS-GCP-Azure.md

-# Cloud & DevOps Glossary — AWS, GCP, Azure
+# Cross-Platform Cloud & DevOps Glossary (AWS, GCP, Azure)

 > A compact, side-by-side glossary of key cloud components and technologies across **AWS**, **Google Cloud Platform (GCP)**, and **Microsoft Azure**.
 Emphasis on DevOps-related services and equivalents.
 Where a component is absent, that is noted.